matheusbiaggio/matheusbiaggio/README.md

 ### Hi there!
 Im Matheus Biaggio 👋

-- 🌱 I’m currently learning C#
+- 🌱 I’m currently learning more about TypeScrypt
 - 😄 Pronouns: He

 ##